Rizki36/learn-solid-for-expedition-project/README.md

 # Learn Solid For Expedition Project

-This repository for learn SOLID based on expedition project <br>
+This repository is for learning SOLID principles based on the Expedition project.<br> There are many expedition vendors, such as JNE, SAP, and JNT, and the number may increase.
-where are many expedition vendor, there are jne, sap, jnt and can increase. <br>

 ## How to run
 - npm install